 Loops in JavaScript are used to execute a block of code multiple times until a specific condition is met.
 This prevents repetition and makes the code more efficient.

-loop is used when the number of iterations is known in advance.
+for LoopThe for loop is used when the number of iterations is known in advance.

 for (initialization; condition; increment/decrement) {